Skip to main content

 Step 1 – exporting questions

-Step 2 – answering questions
+Step 2 – answering questions in an excel file

 Follow the tips in the exported Excel file to ensure there are no errors within the file for uploading.